sandialabs/scot/docs/source/config.rst

   use the fully qualified hostname for the LDAP/AD server, e.g. "ldap.foo.com"

 dn
-  The string is the distinguished name and can be provided by your LDAP admin.  typically, it looks like: "cn=something,ou=local confi, dc=edu"
+  The string is the distinguished name and can be provided by your LDAP admin.  typically, it looks like: "cn=something,ou=local config, dc=edu"

 password
   some LDAP/AD instance require a password